13 Easy Ways to Dehumidify Your House without a Dehumidifier

 Think about it this way: you water your plants at least every other day, but where does that water go?

+When plants take in carbon dioxide from the surrounding environment, they release that water into the air.
 This means that rooms with plants become moister and more humid than other rooms in your house.
 This can be a problem if you’ve got plants in your living room or bedroom.

 What this means for you is that you should invest in outdoor plants if you wish to reduce the humidity in your home.